web-illinois/ilw-tooltip/README.md

 The default position for the arrow is bottom left by default, but can be changed.

-There is a slot for the tooltip title.
+There is an optional slot for the tooltip title.

 ### Attributes
 * id: The id of the tooltip is required.
 This is used to trigger the tooltip from a button or link.
 The default is `tooltip`.
 The ID must be unique on the page.